publicissapient-france/hands-on-assistant/google-assistant/README.md

 There are quite a lot food API out there.
 So maybe mashup the user intention you extracted and come up with some nice suggestion?

+> Due to Google Functions pricing https://firebase.google.com/pricing/ you cannot do outbound networking when you have a free plan.
+> Continue testing on `localhost` to be able to connect to outbound API.

 ## 5. Test your application

 In order to test your intent and fulfillment, go to `Integrations` on the left